GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold apply rendered-pod.yaml

 Options:
-  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config)
-      --enable-rpc=false: Enable gRPC for exposing Skaffold events -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
+      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) --enable-rpc=false: Enable gRPC for exposing Skaffold events -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file